Mark Carwardine: Wildlife tours

 Carwardine was a founding director of the wildlife travel company Discover the World.
-He now runs his new travel company, The Whale Watch Company www.whalewatchcompany.com, specialising in whale-watching tours including to Baja California, Mexico, four times a year, ship charters to the Arctic and Antarctic, and occasionally leading specialist wildlife photography trips.
+He now runs his travel company, The Whale Watch Company www.whalewatchcompany.com, specialising in whale-watching tours and wildlife photography trips.

-Last Chance to See kakapo incident
+Last Chance to See kākāpō incident

 In 2009, Carwardine and television presenter Stephen Fry visited Codfish Island in New Zealand as part of a series for the Last Chance to See, focusing on endangered species around the world.
-While they were filming a kakapo male called Sirocco, the bird hopped onto Carwardine's head and attempted to mate with him.
+While they were filming a kākāpō male called Sirocco, the bird hopped onto Carwardine's head and attempted to mate with him.
 The scene itself and Fry's commentary, "Sorry, but this is one of the funniest things I've ever seen.
 You are being shagged by a rare parrot", proved an instant television hit, being featured on news items around the world.

 A video of the incident was uploaded to YouTube, where it received more than 700,000 views in the first week.
-As of January 2021 it has been viewed more than 22 million times.
+As of August 2024 it has been viewed more than 27 million times.